Worship returns to Emanuel AME church in Charleston

 ‘Take it down’

-Despite the sweltering heat, a large crowd filled the front grounds of the South Carolina Capitol in Columbia calling for the Confederate flag to be removed.
+In Columbia, South Carolina’s capital, a large crowd filled the front grounds of the state Capitol on Saturday calling for the Confederate flag to be removed.

-“Take it down, take it down,” chanted the crowd filled with people of all races and ages holding signs.
+“Take it down, take it down,” chanted the crowd, filled with people of all races and ages.

 The problem of what to do with the Confederate battle flag – a symbol of racism to many and of Southern heritage for others – has flustered lawmakers for years.